 A heavy dolly lay nearby – a battered square of wood on four castors.
 He dropped down, avoiding gunfire as he lay flat across it.
 His boot heels contained small rockets – useful for an emergency escape, but not much else.
 He activated them now, and thundered forward past Fanaka, past Christian, past the silver guards.

 A moment before he hit the platform of the Barn's loading dock, he fired his wrist-mounted grapple-gun at a beam in the Barn ceiling and winched himself to safety.
 He timed it wrong, and cracked his shin painfully against the platform's banister.

 Old Axel held tight to the spines on the back of the giant reptile.
 He didn't have anything on him that might kill the beast, but his mere presence was distracting the thing, giving Bruce the advantage.
 Perhaps that would be enough.
 The lizard had rough scales making it easy to keep his footing, in spite of the pain from the old wound in his left shin.

 "Wait, what wound in my shin?"

 Slipping a lighter from out of a belt pouch, Axel approached the tank.
 Timing was the issue.
-He would have to be able to get back outside before…
+After touching off the explosion, he would have to be able to get back outside before…

 "Axel Platzoff," came a familiar voice.